 As a school we have a separate policy outlining how we will use physical intervention.
 This can be found within the Child Protection Policy.

 Taking and the Use and Storage of Images

-As a school we will seek consent from the parent of a pupil and from teachers and other adults before taking and publishing photographs or videos that contain images that are sufficiently detailed to identify the individual in school publications, printed media or on electronic publications.
+As a school we will seek consent from the parent of a pupil and from teachers and other adults before taking and publishing photographs or videos of them.